betonetotbo/firebirdsql-embedded/README.md

 This a Firebird SQL library to provide the instalation files for Firebird SQL embedded.

-With this library, o can just set up a java application using a Firebird SQL Embedded database.
+With this library, you can just set up a java application using a Firebird SQL Embedded database.

 ## How to use